xaviergonz/T4Immutable/README.md

 * A ```Person With(...)``` method that can be used to generate a new immutable clone with 0 or more properties changed (e.g. ```var janeDoe = johnDoe.With(firstName: "Jane", age: 20)```

 ## How do I start?
-Just install the T4Immutable nuget package.
+Just install the T4Immutable nuget package and then use ¨Build - Transform All T4 Templates¨.
+Remember to do this everytime you update the package or any of your immutable classes change.
+If you want to automate it there are plugins out there that auto-run T4 templates once code changes.

 ## What's needed to make an immutable class?
 Just use the ```[ImmutableClass]``` attribute over the class.
 The class will be auto-checked to meet the following constraints before code generation takes place: